vaneds25/vaneds25/README.md

 # ¡Hola, mundo!👋

-- 📖 I’m currently studying a degree in digital arts.
+- 📖 I have a degree in digital arts.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
-- 👯 I’m looking to collaborate on a videomapping project.
+- 👯 I’m looking to collaborate on a videomapping project and create websites.
 - 🤔 I’m looking for help with pro tips on how to get a first job.
 - 💬 Ask me about animation, graphic design or videogames.
 - 📫 How to reach me: [@vaneds25](https://www.linkedin.com/in/vaneds/)